-The features of Blue-chip stocks are enlisted below –
+The features of Blue-chip stocks are listed below –

-- Risk factor: Since big companies with stable financial performance issue these stocks, the risks factor associated with blue-chip stocks are comparatively less.
+Since big companies with stable financial performance issue these stocks, the risk factors associated with blue-chip stocks are comparatively less.
 Investors can further reduce the burden of risk associated with blue-chip shares by diversifying their investment portfolio.

-- Investment horizon: The term of investment is usually over 7 years.
-Such extended term makes Blue-chip stocks suitable for achieving long-term financial goals owing to its long investment horizon.
+The term of investment is usually over 7 years.
+Such extended term makes Blue-chip stocks suitable for achieving long-term financial goals owing to their long investment horizon.

-- Growth prospect: Blue-chip companies are those large companies who have reached their maximum growth potential.
-This influences the Blue-chip shares in India who undergo slow but steady growth over time.
+Blue-chip companies are those large companies that have reached their maximum growth potential.
+This influences the Blue-chip shares in India, which undergo slow but steady growth over time.

 However, owing to their higher price, blue-chip shares may not be suitable for small investors.

-Blue-chip stocks investors would avail these following advantages –
+Blue-chip stock investors would avail the following advantages –

-- Stable and regular dividends: Irrespective of the market conditions, blue-chip stock investors avail stable returns on their investments.
-Such returns are generated in the form of divided which are extended to them quarterly.
+Irrespective of the market conditions, blue-chip stock investors avail stable returns on their investments.
+Such returns are generated in the form of dividends, which are extended to them quarterly.

-- Advantage of portfolio diversification: Blue-stock companies are high-profile business organisations who do not generate revenue from just one channel.
-It not only allows them to cushion their losses against operational setbacks but also allows their investors to spread out the associated risks of blue-stock shares.
+Blue-stock companies are high-profile business organisations that do not generate revenue from just one channel.
+It allows them to cushion their losses against operational setbacks and allows their investors to spread out the associated risks of blue-stock shares.

-- Liquidity: Blue-chip companies enjoy market goodwill and high creditworthiness.
+Blue-chip companies enjoy market goodwill and high creditworthiness.
 It directly enhances the market value of blue-chip stocks and makes them an attractive investment option for investors.
-This directly facilitates the purchase and sale of such stocks making the liquid in nature.
+This directly facilitates the purchase and sale of such stocks, making them liquid in nature.